Elementary Education Degree Programs

 Elementary education degree programs can be found at both the undergraduate and graduate levels either on-campus or online.

 The most common bachelor’s in elementary education degrees are available for people new to teaching.
-Here are highlights of this path:
+Here are highlights of this pathway:

 Master’s in elementary education degrees are available for existing teachers who would like to specialize in elementary education and for career switchers who already have a bachelor’s degree outside of education.
 Career switchers must pursue state certification (or licensure) via an alternative route.
 Master’s degrees typically comprise 30 credits or more and can be completed in one or two years of full-time study, depending on the program.